-Since several of our friends are battling storms of their own, a few of us decided to head out to dinner after Mass on Sunday for a “feel better feast” where we could drown our sorrow in good food, good drinks, loud conversation and hot fudge.
-Besides, our parish wrapped up 40 hours, it was the feast of St. Jerome and the day after the feast of St. Michael the Archangel.
+Since our family, and several of our friends are battling some insurance battles, a few of us decided to dine out with children after Mass on Sunday for a “feel better feast” where we could drown our sorrow in good food, good drinks, loud conversation and hot fudge.
+Besides, our parish wrapped up 40 Hours, it was the feast of St. Jerome and the day after the feast of St. Michael the Archangel.
 Nothing says “commemorating a feast day” like a spontaneous trip to Applebee’s.

 The whole trip was worth it just to see the look on the hosts face when he asked “How many?” and we answered, “Six adults, twelve children please.”
 Thankfully, they had enough packs of cheap crayons to distract the kids for the two minutes it took me to order a jumbo sangria.
 (Which was mostly ice and fruit juice by the way.
 There’s a photo out there that makes it look like more of a party drink that it really was.)

 And it was a good time.
 I was hesitant to go since Teddy was way overdo for a nap, and it was going to cost money I knew I’d want for an emergency pizza dinner later in the week, but I relented.
 We don’t dine out with children all that much, and maybe it was the sangria, but in hindsight it was totally worth it.